• Skip to primary navigation

 • butter—preferably unsalted though salted will work in this recipe.
 You may adjust the salt in the cake batter if your salted butter has a lot of salt

-• eggs—I bake with large eggs exclusively, which weigh approximately 56 grams (shell on) or 50 grams (shell off).
+• eggs—I bake with large eggs, weighing approximately 56 grams (shell on) or 50 grams (shell off).
 Larger or smaller eggs may result in either a wetter cake or a dryer cake, respectively

 • mashed banana—mash very ripe bananas that are quite soft and with a blackened peel.
 If the bananas are too young, they are more starchy, which will have an impact on the taste and texture of the cake